 As required by Rule 13a-15(d) under the Securities Exchange Act of 1934, the Company's management, including its Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer, has evaluated the Company's internal control over financial reporting to determine whether any changes occurred during the period covered by this quarterly report that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-Based on that evaluation, there has been no such change during the second quarter of 2022.
+During the third quarter of 2022, the Company replaced its investment accounting sub-ledger system.
+Other than previously mentioned update, there has been no such changes, during the third quarter of 2022.